Sean Murphy-Bunting: Pre-draft

-Tampa Bay Buccaneers
+Tampa Bay Buccaneers (first stint)

 The Tampa Bay Buccaneers selected Murphy-Bunting in the second round (39th overall) of the 2019 NFL draft.
 He was the fourth cornerback drafted in 2019 and was the first of two cornerbacks drafted by Tampa Bay, with the other being third round pick (94th overall) Jamel Dean.

 "With Bunting, what we liked about him: first of all, a superb kid, locker room guy and teammate.
 We compared our meetings with him to those with Devin [White] in terms of just his infectious personality and I think he's got a lot of leadership qualities in him.
 He can play outside, he can play inside, he's a tough guy.
 He's very smart.
 He'll get his opportunities at all of those places."